 Second, we support the exclusion of the "political offence" exception as a ground for refusing an extradition request.
-This provision is also included in the draft Italian Code on international crimes.

 Third, we also support the specification under paragraph 7 that extradition "shall be subject to the conditions provided for by the national law of the requested State or by applicable extradition treaties, including the grounds upon which the requested State may refuse extradition."
 That enhances legal certainty, which is one of the essential condition for effective judicial cooperation.